The Wall: Critical reception

-The Wall was released in the UK and in the US on 30 November 1979.
-(Note: EMI Harvest SHDW 411 (double album)) Coinciding with its release, Waters was interviewed by veteran DJ Tommy Vance, who played the album in its entirety on BBC Radio 1.
-Critical reception of the album upon release was mixed.
+Critical reception upon release was mixed.
 Reviewing for Rolling Stone in February 1980, Kurt Loder hailed it as "a stunning synthesis of Waters's by now familiar thematic obsessions" that "leaps to life with a relentless lyrical rage that's clearly genuine and, in its painstaking particularity, ultimately horrifying."
 By contrast, The Village Voice critic Robert Christgau regarded it as "a dumb tribulations-of-a-rock-star epic" backed by "kitschy minimal maximalism with sound effects and speech fragments", adding in The New York Times that its worldview is "self-indulgent" and "presents the self-pity of its rich, famous and decidedly post-adolescent protagonist as a species of heroism".
 Melody Maker declared, "I'm not sure whether it's brilliant or terrible, but I find it utterly compelling."

-The album topped the US Billboard 200 chart for 15 weeks, selling over a million copies in its first two months of sales and in 1999, it was certified 23× platinum by the Recording Industry Association of America.
+The album topped the US Billboard 200 chart for 15 weeks, selling over a million copies in its first two months of sales and in 1999, it was certified 23× platinum by the Recording Industry Association of America (RIAA).
 (Note: As a double album 23× platinum signifies sales of 11.5 million.)
 It remains one of the best-selling albums of all time in the US, having sold over 19 million copies worldwide between 1979 and 1990.
-The Wall is Pink Floyd's second-best selling album after 1973's The Dark Side of the Moon.

-Engineer James Guthrie's efforts were rewarded in 1980 with a Grammy award for Best Engineered Recording (non-classical), and the album was nominated for the Grammy Award for Album of the Year.
-Rolling Stone placed it at number 87 on its 500 Greatest Albums of All Time list in 2003, maintaining the rating in a 2012 revised list, although this was updated to 129 with the list's 2020 revision.
-The album was also included in the book 1001 Albums You Must Hear Before You Die.
+The Wall is Pink Floyd's second-best selling album after their eighth studio album The Dark Side of the Moon (1973).
+Engineer James Guthrie's efforts were rewarded in 1980 with a Grammy Award for Best Engineered Recording (non-classical), and the album was nominated for the Grammy Award for Album of the Year.
+Rolling Stone placed it at number 87 on its "500 Greatest Albums of All Time" list in 2003, maintaining the rating in a 2012 revised list, although this was updated to 129 with the list's 2020 revision.
+The album was also included in the book 1001 Albums You Must Hear Before You Die (2006).
 In 2008, The Wall was inducted into the Grammy Hall of Fame.